 Patients will often consider a variety of facial procedures as part of the process of transition.
 These procedures may be either surgical or non-surgical.
 The specific treatment plan will be tailored to the individual’s goals and needs.
 Examples of common procedures include:

 - Alteration of scalp and facial hair patterns

 - Adjustment of the facial structure through surgery on the facial skeleton or the use of facial implants

 - Laser therapy for hair removal, skin pigmentation, or improvement in skin texture

 - Skin care program for skin health and appearance

-Gender reassignment through bottom surgery is an involved procedure requiring the participation of several health care professionals.
+Genital surgery (also referred to as “bottom surgery”) is an involved procedure requiring the participation of several health care professionals.
 It is important that this be performed in a center with experience managing patients undergoing transition.
 This option is now available in the Province of Ontario at Women’s College Hospital in Toronto.